 minimize, as much as possible, supervision of non-teaching staff by the principal.

-The principal shall be answerable to the superintendent in the performance of his or her duties.
+The principal shall be answerable to the superintendent in the performance of their duties.

 Schools with 10 or more full-time equivalent teachers shall employ a full-time licensed principal.
 Schools with fewer than 10 FTE teachers shall employ a licensed principal on a pro-rata basis.